The Mirage of Knowledge

 On the last day of class, he and the students returned to a question they’d begun the semester with: what are nuclear weapons for?
 War?
 Deterrence?
 History has strangely failed to nail down an answer, Nichols said.
 In the early days after Hiroshima and Nagasaki, some feared nuclear attacks would become a regular part of warfare.
 But no nation since then has dropped a nuclear bomb.
 “It’s a weird situation that the developed powers have all had a weapon in their arsenals for 73 years now and we’ve not used it,” Nichols said.
 “Three-quarters of a century, a weapon that no one’s used in battle.”

 But that’s his point: something held.
 “In the end, it boiled down to a very human question: is there anything worth doing this over?”
 Tens of millions of people would die in minutes, even in a “limited exchange.”
-Nichols reminded his students that American casualties in World War II totaled about 470,000.
+Nichols reminded his students that American deaths in World War II totaled about 417,000.
 Worldwide, that war killed 65 million people.
 With a nuclear attack, “In 20 or 30 minutes, you’re talking about many multiples of the total American casualties in World War II.…A global exchange would probably kill 500 million to 600 million in a few minutes.”
 The room fell totally silent.

 In The Death of Expertise, Nichols writes about the role of experience in expertise.
 He describes a Sovietologist at Columbia who could divine hidden policy positions from the featureless sameness of the Soviet press.
 It seemed like sorcery, but it wasn’t; it was years of practice, skill honed to second nature, a certain kind of intimacy.
 In class, Nichols had told similar stories about the Cold Warriors, who in one administration after another were responsible for nuclear diplomacy; knowledge and experience about the scale and scope of consequences lent real seriousness to their approach, Nichols said.
 Today, he said, “I think we’ve forgotten the horribleness of the decision we were contemplating.”
 However clinically they discussed their options, he added, Cold War officials understood that they were talking about the end of civilization.